aleph2c/miros/docs/_sources/examples.rst.txt

 ActiveObject Example
 --------------------
 In this example we will show how to build the statechart structure described above using an `ActiveObject`.
+If you are new to statecharts and if you haven't heard of an active object before but would like to learn about them, I would recommend that you draw the above design on a piece of paper, and scribble on it as we move through the example.

+The code blocks in this section are specific to this library, but the principals apply to any other system using the active object design pattern.

-But this diagram is only describing how we want to react to events.
+The above diagram describes how we would like our code to react to events.
 What is missing from the picture is the action itself; what events are happening and when.
 The `ActiveObject` allows you to control this action, and watch what happens as a result.
 It provides the facilities to reflect upon the action that the statechart took as a response to your programmed stimulation.

 This reaction could be a change of state, or just a running of custom code upon a signal detection.
 In the above diagram we see that in response to entering the `inner` state the diagram would like us to print "hello world".

-This can't happen without stimulation of the chart and we will see how to do that within the example.
+Before we get there, we need to build up the statechart structure, then we need to take action by firing a bunch of signals at it and see how it responds.

+Let's begin by building the structure.

 First we import some items from the miros library: